 The Music Tree has assisted him in his language development and the way that he picked up ‘Stop’ and ‘Go’ by using them in songs with dancing/movements.
 I have to say that attending classes at The Music Tree is something that we both thoroughly enjoy and love being able to do together.
 Kalie Tatchell

 Tonya has always enjoyed the challenge of teaching young students and after the arrival of her first child in 2002 decided to move into the area of early childhood music.
 Since then The Music Tree has grown into the success it is today.
 In 2011 Tonya ran the Early Childhood Music program for Trevallyn Primary School.
-The Music Tree also ran the East Launceston Primary Music Program for Kindergarten children and has a regular program at the Pilgrim Childcare Centre and the Beaconsfield Child and Family Centre, Pedder Patter, Glen Dhu Childcare Centre, and Exeter Primary Schools Launching Into Learning Program.
+The Music Tree has also run the East Launceston Primary Music Program for Kindergarten children and has a regular program at the Pilgrim Childcare Centre, Beaconsfield Child and Family Centre, Pedder Patter, Glen Dhu Childcare Centre, and Exeter Primary Schools Launching Into Learning Program.

 Tonya is committed to ongoing professional development and regularly attends conferences and workshops throughout Australia and is thus able to constantly stimulate her students with new ideas and materials.
 Tonya is convinced she has the perfect job – offering education while singing, dancing, dressing up, playing instruments, being silly and having lots of fun with young children – fantastic!